 The mortgage contains a provision that in the event of default, other than default due to bankruptcy proceedings or insolvency, the Lender has the right to declare immediately due and payable all unpaid amounts of principal and interest on this mortgage.
 Upon default related to bankruptcy or insolvency, the Lender's obligations shall be cancelled immediately, automatically and without notice, and all amounts outstanding under this mortgage, and all other sums payable at the time or, or as the result of, such declaration under this mortgage or any other document securing this mortgage, shall become immediately due and payable without presentation, demand or notice of any kind to Borrower.
-If any payment due under this mortgage (and without limiting Lender's other remedies on account thereof), a late charge in an amount equal to the greater of 5% of the monthly payment or \$25.
+If any payment due under this mortgage is unpaid for ten days or more, the Agency shall pay, in addition to any other sums due under this mortgage (and without limiting Lender's other remedies on account thereof), a late charge in an amount equal to the greater of 5% of the monthly payment or \$25.